exceptionless/Exceptionless.Go/README.md

 # Exceptionless Go Client

 This is a simple client wrapper to make working with Exceptionless in the Go environment easier.
-The client, is not a complete wrapper around the Exceptionless API, so you are encouraged to review the [full Swagger documentation here](https://api.exceptionless.io/docs/index.html).
+The client is not a complete wrapper around the Exceptionless API, so you are encouraged to review the [full Swagger documentation here](https://api.exceptionless.io/docs/index.html).

 ## Getting Started